seniorglez/HibernateShop_with_intelliJ/README.md

 ```

-Now we need to change the file permissions under the directory bin to allow Eclipse to execute Tomcat
+Now we need to change the file permissions under the directory bin to allow Tomcat execution.

 ```bash